stoopfrench/RESTful_Movie_API_Node/readme.md

 DELETE `/api/titles/<index>`

-	Deletes the movie with that INDEX #.
+	Deletes the movie with that INDEX.

 **Genre Index**